dennislee22/dennislee22.github.io/docs/cdppvc/cm.md

     ![](../../assets/images/kdc2.png)

-12. Key in the parameters and click `Continue`.
+12. Fill in the fields and click `Continue`.

     ![](../../assets/images/kdc3.png)